 - stalled labor

-- transverse labor, or the baby is coming out shoulder first
+- the baby is coming out shoulder first (transverse labor)

-While a common type of delivery now, a C-section is still considered major surgery, which carries risks for both mother and child.
+A C-section is becoming a more common delivery type, but it is still a major surgery that carries risks for both mother and child.
 The risks of a C-section include:

 - blood clots